tomshafer/musicsync/README.md

-# Synchronize Apple Music to an External Volume
+# Synchronize an Apple Music Playlist to an External Volume

 ``` bash
 $ musicsync --playlist "Selected for Car" /Volumes/UNTITLED